Ellin O’Leary, President and Chief Content Officer

 Chaz works within multiple departments at Youth Radio to provide quality videos for various outlets and has over 6 years of professional video production experience.
 Chaz holds a B.A. in Cinema from SFSU in 2006 and has worked independently on short films and music videos.

-Noah Nelson is a reporter for Turnstylenews.com, Youth Radio’s online news service covering the intersection of tech and culture.
+Noah Nelson is a producer working with our national network and the communications team.
 His coverage of trends in transmedia, crowdfunding, and gaming have been featured on outlets including NPR and Marketplace.
 He’s a graduate of SF State and alum of Youth Radio’s first class.

 Cliff (PhD, UCLA) researches and publishes findings and supports Youth Radio Interactive.
 He also collaborates on the Teach Youth Radio hub; creating, disseminating, and analyzing the curriculum.
 He has over 15 years of urban education experience where he was a founding English, Social Studies, and Media Arts teacher at Life Academy High School in East Oakland.
 Cliff is also an Assistant Professor in the Kalmanovitz School of Education at Saint Mary’s College of California, where he teaches preservice secondary teachers.